rcls/sytyaful/README.md

 sharing: use some laziness and pull things outside of λ-abstractions appropriately.

+Note that the run time is very sensitive to the order of evaluation.
+Specifically, on the `lift` functions which order do we put the two sub-searches on, and also, searching for the pivot, which way round are merged `arbitrary` and `different` parameters.
+I have kept this identical between the different versions.

 * **S.hs** The gold-standard Haskell version.
 Uses Applicative.
 Monad is also defined but not used.
 Assumes that `Word` is 64-bits.
 Compiling with `ghc -main-is S -O2 S` on my desktop, the run-time is about 0.55 seconds.